destroyedlolo/Marcel/Modules/Marcel/README.md

 Example : loading Lua module.<br>
 `LoadModule=mod_Lua.so`

+* **SubLast** indicates that all sections doing MQTT subscription are grouped at the end of the configuration.<br>
+It's an optimisation option : Marcel will scan subscriptions from the end of the configuration and will stop as soon as it found another section.

-### Directive understood by very configuration file
+### Directive understood by many configuration files

 * **Needs=** Ignore this configuration file is a module is not loaded.<br>
 Example : only took in account if `mod_dummy` is loaded<br>